gkjohnson/webxr-sandbox/README.md

 Set of WebXR experiments and extensions for three.js.
 These pages are a sandbox of examples and not necessarily ready to include in projects and may require some work to properly and performantly integrate.

+Note most demos are built and tested with two, 6 DoF controllers.

 ## Potential Projects

 - "Telepath" movement